FairVote: Ideology

 In his New York Times profile of FairVote co-founder Steven Hill, Scott James called FairVote a "left-wing group".
 Other writers have claimed that many FairVote policies, such as IRV, are popular in "liberal enclaves" and supported by "populist groups" such as Common Cause, an advocacy organization, and thus give the group a liberal tilt.
 Louis Jacobson, a writer for Roll Call, argued that any group supporting the National Popular Vote Interstate Compact would be perceived as liberal-leaning because of Democratic frustration with the Electoral College after the 2000 US presidential election.

-FairVote co-founder Rob Richie claimed the group "is definitely not a Democratic stalking horse", arguing that John B. Anderson, the former head of their national advisory board, had been a Republican in the 1970s (prior to his 1980 run as an independent and his later support for Ralph Nader's campaign).
+FairVote co-founder Rob Richie said the group "is definitely not a Democratic stalking horse", noting that John B. Anderson, the former head of its national advisory board, was a Republican in the 1970s (before his 1980 presidential campaign as an independent and his support for Ralph Nader's 2000 campaign).

 Proposed reforms

 Ranked choice voting

-FairVote advocates for the use of ranked choice voting (IRV) in American elections.
-Specifically, it advocates for the instant-runoff form of RCV in single-winner elections and the single transferable vote for multi-winner elections.
-Under all forms of IRV, voters rank candidates in order of preference, in contrast to the more widely used plurality voting system.
+FairVote advocates using ranked choice voting (IRV).
+Specifically, it advocates the instant-runoff form of RCV in single-winner elections and the single transferable vote for multi-winner elections.
 FairVote supports the Fair Representation Act, which would enact a single transferable vote system for U.S. House elections and an instant runoff voting system for U.S. Senate elections.

 In 2002, FairVote backed a San Francisco ballot initiative amending Section 13.102 of the city charter to allow IRV in local elections.
 The city began using IRV to elect local officials on November 2, 2004.
 Subsequent ballot initiatives supported by FairVote have allowed the use of IRV in cities including Minneapolis, Oakland, Portland, Seattle, New York City, and Santa Fe.